-4. Regulates Breast Milk Flow
+4. Reduces Breast Milk Flow

 Lactating mothers can eat Gongura to reduce the milk supply, when they want to stop breastfeeding and wean their young one.
 Therefore, new mothers should not consume this when their baby has a requirement of breast milk otherwise it will hamper the nutritional needs of the baby.

-5. Treats Cancer
+5. Prevents Cancer

-6. Prevents Inflammation
+6. Prevents Inflammation and Microbial Activity

-8. Increases Digestion
+8. Improves Digestion

 9. Increases Immunity